-1. BEGINNING TYPEWRITING.
-Two hours credit.

-A beginning course in typewriting.
+- 1. BEGINNING TYPEWRITING.
+Two hours credit. - A beginning course in typewriting.
 Emphasis will be given to both personal and vocational use.
 Students with one year of high school typewriting or the equivalent who can pass a qualifying examination may be exempted from this course.
-Students with one year of high school typewriting or the equivalent may not take this course for credit.

-2. INTERMEDIATE TYPEWRITING.
+Students with one year of high school typewriting or the equivalent may not take this course for credit. - 2.
+INTERMEDIATE TYPEWRITING.
 Two hours credit.
 Prerequisite, B.Ed.
 1 or equivalent.
 The second course in typewriting.
 Emphasis will be strictly on vocational use.
-Students who have had two years of high school typewriting or the equivalent and who can pass a qualifying examination may be exempted from this course.
+Students who have had two years of high school typewriting or the equivalent cannot take this course for credit. - 10.
+BEGINNING GREGG SHORTHAND.
+Four hours credit.
+Prerequisite, B.Ed.

-\\Eight quarter hours or the passing of a proficiency test is required in Colorado for certification to teach shorthand, typewriting or book-keeping in high schools.

-- 10. BEGINNING GREGG SHORTHAND.
-Four hours credit. - Prerequisite, B.Ed.
 1 or equivalent.
 Course comprises complete theory of Gregg shorthand simplified.
-Students who have had one year of high school shorthand or the equivalent may be exempted from this course upon passing a qualifying examination.
-Open only to students with one semester or less of high school shorthand or the equivalent. - 11.
+Students who have had one year of high school shorthand or the equivalent cannot take this course for credit. - 11.
 INTERMEDIATE GREGG SHORTHAND.
 Four hours credit.
 Prerequisite, B.Ed.
 10 or equivalent.
-Course comprises intensive review of Gregg shorthand theory and completion of the text, Gregg Dictation Simplified.
-Students who have had two years of high school shorthand or the equivalent may be exempted from this course upon passing a qualifying examination. - 12.
+Course comprises intensive review of Gregg shorthand theory and completion of Gregg Dictation Simplified.
+Students who have had one year of high school shorthand or the equivalent cannot take this course for credit. - 12.
 SHORTHAND TRANSCRIPTION.
 Three hours credit.
 Prerequisites, B.Ed.
 2 or equivalent and B.Ed.
 11 or equivalent.
 A combination of materials equivalent to the third quarters of shorthand and typewriting.
-Emphasis is upon rapid and accurate transcription, speed dictation, punctuation, and other office skills.

-13. ADVANCED TYPEWRITING AND OFFICE PRACTICE.
+Emphasis is upon rapid and accurate transcription, speed dictation, punctuation, and other office skills. - 13.
+ADVANCED TYPEWRITING AND OFFICE PRACTICE.
 Four hours credit.

 Prerequisite, B.Ed.
-2 or equivalent.
-A combination of instruction in typewriting, the use of office machines, and experience in the administrative offices of the college.
+2 or the equivalent.
+A review of typewriting principles and their application to actual office work such as letters, forms, manuscripts, etc. Practice in the use of duplicating and dictating machines of various kinds.
+Stencils and masters for duplication are cut and proofed.
+Office procedures are studied and put into practice.